Why Are Some Grow Lights Purple? 3 Key Reasons Why We Think You Should Avoid Them

 The Science Behind Purple Grow Lights

-The most succinct answer to the question of why many grow lights emits a purple-looking light, is that they consist of red and blue LEDs (or 'Light Emitting Diodes').
+The most succinct answer to the question of why many grow lights emit a purple-looking light is that they consist of red and blue LEDs (or 'Light Emitting Diodes').
 When you mix red and blue together, you get purple.

 Scientists, horticulturalists, and LED manufacturers have focused on the red and blue frequencies of light as these frequencies of light are two of the most important for photosynthesis.